balanced/balanced-docs/overview/rev1/guides/escrow.rst

 pool of funds.
 Debits bring funds into the marketplace escrow.
 Credits take funds out of the marketplace escrow.

-Marketplaces have complete control over how funds are dispersed from escrow.
+Marketplaces have complete control over how funds are disbursed from escrow.
 Funds in escrow may be distributed to recipients as desired.
 There is inherently no time limit for the duration funds may sit in escrow.
 Best practice is to refrain from releasing funds until after merchant fulfillment has occurred,